Simon Terodde: Hamburger SV

 In August 2020, it was announced that Terodde would return to the second tier and join Hamburger SV on a free transfer, signing a one-year contract.
 With two braces in the first two games, he replaced Sven Demandt (121) as the record goalscorer in the single division 2.
 Bundesliga, played since 1981, with 122 goals.
 In the all-time top scorer list of the 2.
 Bundesliga, which has been played since 1974, Terodde is third behind Dieter Schatzschneider (153) and Karl-Heinz Mödrath (151).

 Schalke 04

 On 2 May 2021, Terodde agreed to join Bundesliga relegated Schalke 04 on a free transfer for the 2021–22 season with an option for a further year.
 He scored on his debut vs. his former club, Hamburger SV in a 3–1 loss.

 On 3 October 2021, he scored his 11th goal of the season in a 3–0 win against FC Ingolstadt 04 on matchday 9, making him the record scorer in the 2.
 Bundesliga with 153 goals together with Dieter Schatzschneider.
 He became the sole record holder with his goal in a 1–1 draw against Werder Bremen on 20 November 2021.
 At the end of the season, he was promoted to the Bundesliga with Schalke and became the 2.
 Bundesliga top scorer for the fourth time with 30 goals in 30 appearances.

+He was appointed team's captain under head coach Thomas Reis at the beginning of the 2023–24 season after Schalke was relegated again.

+On 9 May 2024, Terodde announced his retirement from professional football at the end of the season.